ICTSS00084

 Open Cabler Registration Skill Set

 The ICTSS00084 – Open Cabler Registration Skill Set equips learners with the nationally endorsed skills and knowledge required to apply for Open Cabler Registration, as mandated by the Australian Communications and Media Authority (ACMA).
-This registration is essential for individuals looking to install and maintain telecommunications cabling in customer premises, including both commercial and residential environments.
+This Open Cabler registration is essential for individuals looking to install and maintain telecommunications cabling in customer premises, including both commercial and residential environments.

 - Delivery Mode: Face-to-face (classroom based)